aneeshdurg/AdventOfCode/2022/README.md

 As a language - it's super cool and elegant.
 As a tool to solve problems, parts of it felt painful.
 That being said, I think it might be fun to revisit the lisp family later in this challenge.

+# Day 6 - Nim

+Trying nim has been on my todo list for years.
+I have mixed feelings about it.
+It feels like c and python combined, but the type system actually seems pretty cool.
+I did not appreciate that they didn't just call sequence "vector".
+Maybe a sequence is not the same as a vector under the hood?
+Easy day overall.